domenic/dynamo-as-promised/README.md

 # A Promise-Based DynamoDB Client

 **Dynamo as Promised** is a client for Amazon's [DynamoDB] that returns [promises][promises-presentation] to represent its asynchronous operations.
-It is primarily a thin adapter around [dynode][dynode] to transform its Node-style callback-accepting methods into ones returning [Q][Q] promises.
+It is primarily a thin adapter around [dynode][] to transform its Node-style callback-accepting methods into ones returning [Q][] promises.

 This is very much an alpha release: it only supports the small subset of the DynamoDB API that I have found necessary for other projects.
 Pull requests and fixes welcome!